CENTER FOR SENSORY INTERPRETATION OF CHAMPAGNE WINES

 You can also discover an offer of experiences around tasting, cultural and event programmes.

-Le Pressoir will include a spectacular scenographic and sensory tour, a bar, a restaurant, a shop and a Lalique area.
+Le Pressoir will include also a bar, a restaurant, a shop and a Lalique area.
 It has been designed for tourists and locals, but also for connoisseurs and neophytes.

 DISCOVER IN A FEW PICTURES THIS FABULOUS JOURNEY FROM THE EARTH TO THE BUBBLE!